Advent of Code 2015 - Day 6 - Probably a Fire Hazard

 };

-Upon review, due to how similiar both part one and two were, we could have possibly distilled down the logic for iterating through an instruction set and applying a given action into a more generalised higher-ordered function.
-In doing so it could have abstracted away how we stored the lighting grid and how we produced the desired resulting sum.
-As the callee we could then just supply different actions (possibly of the type (Light) => Light) to form the bases of each parts concrete solution.
+Upon review, due to how similar both part one and two were, we could have possibly distilled the logic for iterating through an instruction set and applying a given action into a more generalised higher-order function.